Our stories

-The damage done by the arms trade is a root cause of human suffering and environmental degradation.
-Quakers are working to end the arms trade.
+The arms trade is a root cause of human suffering and environmental degradation.
+Quakers are working to end it.

 We work with others to challenge the morality of the trade as a whole and to shine a light on the unethical and sometimes illegal activities of the arms industry.